pinax/pinax-referrals/README.md

 For example, you might want to automatically give every user a referral code that is emailed to them upon signup.
-In this case, you could created a one-to-one relationshiop between their `Profile` and pinax-referrals' `Referral` and create a signal receiver for when the `Profile` is created that calls:
+In this case, you could created a one-to-one relationship between their `Profile` and pinax-referrals' `Referral` and create a signal receiver for when the `Profile` is created that calls:

 ```python